TS000/lighthouse-developer-portal/docs/catalog-entry.md

 The high-level entity type.

-Also known as _System Models_, additional information can be found on the Backstage docs [here.](https://backstage.io/docs/features/software-catalog/system-model) Software within the Backstage catalog can fit into three core entities.
+Also known as _System Models_, additional information can be found in [Backstage documentation](https://backstage.io/docs/features/software-catalog/system-model).
+Software within the catalog can fit into three common kinds of entities:

 - _Component_ - Individual pieces of software
 - _API_ - Boundaries between different components
 - _Resource_ - Physical or virtual infrastructure needed to operate a component

-An extensive catalog of components, APIs, and resources can be hard to understand as a whole.
-There are additional categories that can help make sense of an ecosystem.
+In ecosystems that are very complex and include many components, APIs, and resources in the catalog, there are two additional kinds that can help make sense of relationships between entitites:

 - _System_ - Collection of entities that cooperate to perform some function
-- _Domain_ - Relates entities and systems to part of the business.
+- _Domain_ - Relates entities and systems to part of the business

 ## apiVersion [required]

 The version of specification format for that particular entity that the specification is made against.
 The tuple of `apiVersion` and `kind` should be enough for a parser to know how to interpret the contents of the rest of the data.

 Early catalog versions will be using alpha/beta versions, e.g., `backstage.io/v1alpha1`, to signal that the format may still change.
-After that, we will be using `backstage.io/v1` and up.
+When Backstage core is promoted to 1.0, catalog versions will use `backstage.io/v1` and up.

 ## metadata [required]